What is Sciatica?

 Treatment for Sciatica

 Mild cases may resolve without treatment over a couple of days.
 Often sciatica can last for 6 to 12 weeks and sometimes longer.
-In the past bed rest was advised, but today it is understood that in most cases keeping mobile leads to better results.
+In the past bed rest was advised, but today it is understood that in most cases keeping mobile leads to better results (1).
 Persistent or severe pain can be treated with a range of measures which may include painkillers, anti-inflammatory herbs or medications, manual therapy, exercises and acupuncture.
-Steroid injections and even surgery are options in more difficult cases.
+Steroid injections and even surgery are options in more difficult cases (1-3).

 Acupuncture Twice as Effective as Standard Treatment

-A recent study a found that acupuncture was twice as effective as standard care for sciatica, and more effective than pain killers, manual therapy or exercise therapy on their own.
-This means that acupuncture should form a core component of the management of sciatica for most people.
+A recent study a found that acupuncture was twice as effective as standard care for sciatica, and more effective than pain killers, manual therapy or exercise therapy on their own (4).
+This means that acupuncture should be considered as a core component of the management of sciatica for most people.
 Even with the best care it takes time for sciatica to resolve.
 During this time attention should be paid to risk factors such as repetitive activities, poor posture and prolonged sitting.
 Core stability exercises provide better support for the vulnerable lumbar spine and should also be incorporated.

-Sciatica can really interrupt work and play, but there are many effective strategies to assist recovery.
-Acupuncture should be a core component of this recovery.
+Sciatica can really interrupt work and play, but there are many effective strategies to assist recovery, and acupuncture is one of them (4, 5).
 There is much more to effective acupuncture than putting a needle in a sore spot, so it is important that acupuncture treatment is performed by a Registered Acupuncturist.
 Our Registered Acupuncturists draw on a range of acupuncture techniques and related therapies depending on the individual needs of the client and their progress.
 You can check if your Acupuncturist is registered by searching the register at http://www.chinesemedicineboard.gov.au